WinnFreeza27/valorantrankfinder/README.md

    node index.js
    ```

-2. Follow the on-screen prompts:
+2. Follow the on-screen instructions:
-   - Enter the player's name to search.
+   - Enter the player’s name to search.
-   - Select the player from the list of found results.
+   - Select a player from the list of results.
-   - Choose to either view the player's data, search for another player, or exit the program.
+   - Choose to either view the player’s stats, search for another player, or exit the program.

 ### Example

 ```
-Welcome to the Valorant Tracker scraper!
+Welcome to the Valorant Tracker Scraper!
 Puppeteer is starting up...
 Enter player name: JohnDoe
 Searching...
-Found 3 players
+Found 3 players:
 1. JohnDoe#1234
 2. JohnDoe#5678
 3. JohnDoe#9999
 4. Search Another Player
 0. Exit
 Enter the number of your choice: 1
-JohnDoe#1234 selected
+JohnDoe#1234 selected.
 Retrieving player data...
 {
 username: "JohnDoe#1234",
-stat: { Rating: Radiant 557RR, Level: 210}
+stats: { Rating: Radiant 557RR, Level: 210 }
 }
 Do you want to search for another player?
 (Y/N): N Scraping finished.
 Browser closed.